 Can I handle conflict with my ex?

-Divorce does not put an end to conflict.
+Divorce does not put an end to the conflict.
 If you are leaving a marriage that is full of conflict, that conflict will follow you into your post-divorce life.
 You may no longer live in the same home but you can bet, if you were married to someone with anger management issues, you will continue to be the recipient of their anger.
 In some cases divorce can exacerbate the anger so for your sake it pays to have a plan for dealing with the conflict to come.

-Even if you are lucky enough to have a civil relationship with your ex, there will be times when you don’t see eye to eye on issues such as child visitation, holiday schedules and such.
+Even if you are lucky enough to have a civil relationship with your ex, there will be times when you don’t see eye to eye on issues such as child visitation, holiday schedules, and such.
 Arming yourself with coping skills to use during periods of conflict is essential for those of you who have children and will be attempting to co-parent with your ex.

 - Try and respect your ex-spouse and his/her household.
 Find ways of being respectful rather than resentful.
 Do not personally criticize them, but don’t make excuses for their behavior either.